playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 export default Parent;
 ```

-When this is done, `useContext` is `undefined` if no value is injected when it should be.
+When this is done, `useContext` is `undefined` if no value is injected for a particular named context.

 ## Angular